SendPhoto vs Google Photos: Professional Client Gallery Solutions

 Free Storage

 5GB free storage.
-Paid plans start at $8/month for 100GB dedicated to client galleries.
+Paid plans start at $30/year or $3/month for 20GB and scale to 500GB dedicated to client galleries.

 15GB free shared across Gmail, Drive, and Photos.
 More storage available with Google One subscription.
 Good value for personal backup.